John Cena grants record 650 wishes with Make-A-Wish - NewsBreak

 ( WJW ) – WWE wrestler and actor John Cena is being honored by the Make-A-Wish Foundation for granting a landmark number of wishes.

-The 45-year-old has marked more than 650 wishes, more than any other celebrity in history, according to Make-a-Wish and WWE .9 pups rescued from 90° heat in abandoned garage
+The 45-year-old has marked more than 650 wishes, more than any other celebrity in history, according to Make-a-Wish and WWE .Brazil Indiana woman loses more than 180 pounds

 John Cena granted his first wish in 2004.